willjobs/regulations-public-comments/README.md

 To sign up for an API key, go to [this link](https://open.gsa.gov/api/regulationsgov/#getting-started).
 You can also use `DEMO_KEY` as an API key for up to 25 requests per hour.
 This is what the documentation at Regulations.gov uses in their examples.

+Note: This code came about as the result of a final project for a course I took at UMass Amherst ("Text as Data").
+The results are shown in [poster.pdf](https://github.com/willjobs/regulations-public-comments/blob/master/poster.pdf), and milestone blog posts are in the [blogposts](https://github.com/willjobs/regulations-public-comments/tree/master/blogposts) folder.

 ---

 # How this works